Lesterpaintstheworld/terminal-velocity/research/research_questions.md

 9. What are the key innovations introduced by the UBC framework that impact economic interactions?
 10. How does the UBC framework ensure equitable resource allocation among AI entities?
 11. What are the implications of UBC on AI autonomy and societal structures?
-12. How can the UBC system be integrated into existing economic models?
+12. How can the UBC system be integrated into existing economic models, considering current technological advancements?
-12. What governance models are implemented within the UBC system to manage economic policies?
+13. What governance models are implemented within the UBC system to manage economic policies, and how do they address ethical concerns?
 13. How does UBC influence labor market dynamics and employment opportunities?
 14. What strategies can be employed to mitigate the societal impacts of job displacement due to UBC?
 15. How can UBC be leveraged to promote social equity and access to technology?